The computational inevitability of life: self-replication under resource-bounded nested algorithmic probability: Formalization and empirical results

-We do not consider a special halt state thus allowing us to explore the complete state space of program~\cite{sarkar2020quantum}.
-This would also includes programs with a halt state by encoding them as states that loop on themselves, moves the tape head arbitrarily and writes back the read character.
-This is further motivated by the naturally occurring computing hardware like DNA or the brain, having a fixed resource for storing the program, e.g. the number of base-pairs or the number of neurons.
-We are interested in the distribution of the computing output generated by a set of fixed size programs.
-Thus the related concept of Kolmogorov complexity doesn't have much significance, considering the length is fixed.
+We are interested in the distribution of the computing output generated by a set of fixed-size programs.
+We do not consider a special halt state, thus allowing us to explore the complete state space of programs~\cite{sarkar2020quantum} (i.e., the powerset of the full language of fixed length).
+This can encode programs that demonstrate a halting behavior (i.e., the tape output does not change after a certain time) by encoding the halting TM state as states of another TM that loop on themselves, move the tape head arbitrarily, and write back the read character.

 Let the description number of $n$ symbols and $m$ states be encoded as binary strings of length $l$.
-Thus, all $2^l$ possible programs have length $|p| = l$, and when run for $t$ time steps (of course preferably larger than the Busy Beaver number), produces the following approximation of algorithmic probability:
+Thus, all $2^l$ possible programs have, and when run for $t$ time steps (of course, preferably larger than the Busy Beaver number), produce the following approximation of algorithmic probability:

-We reach the same result plugging in the original equation of $\xi(x)$ the constant size of programs:
+We reach the same result by plugging in the constant size of programs in the original equation of $\xi(x)$.
+Note that, in the fixed length and time case, the automata is always prefix-free but no longer guaranteed to be universal.